 The enemy had by this time lost so many of his field and heavy guns that he began to place what guns he had so far back that they could only reach the most advanced of the Allied infantry posts.
 Only German long range high velocity guns could reach Allied battery lines.

 A general British advance began at 3.20 a.m. on the 23rd October 1918.
 The 1st Battalion of the Cheshire Regiment took the left of their brigade, the 1st Bedfords took the right and the 1st Norfolks were in reserve.
 There were immediate casualties.
 They got in touch with 42 Division and held on until the reserves, 1 Norfolk came up.
 The enemy retired and the 1st Battalion of the Regiment, after a magnificent display of fighting courage and efficiency, were relieved by fresh troops.
 The losses were one officer and 34 men killed and 177 all ranks wounded. (‘Ever Glorious’ – Bernard Rigby, Chapter 41)

 Charles was wounded again on 3rd October 1918, suffering “Gun shot wounds, back and shoulder“.
-He arrived back in England for the last time on the 28th October, where he subsequently died in the Second Western General Hospital, Manchester, on 4th November 1918 – just 1 week before The Armistice.
+He arrived back in England for the last time on the 28th October, and subsequently died in the Second Western General Hospital, Manchester, on 4th November 1918 – just 1 week before The Armistice.
 He was buried in Overleigh Cemetery on the 9th.